Yellow Wave Background Line

 Bilingual in Korean and English

 Minha (she/her) manages KCCEB’s marketing, communications, and donor cultivation.
-With a diverse set of tools from a background spanning education, design, and school administration, Minha is excited to expand KCCEB’s capacity and reinforce the community’s collective
+With a diverse background spanning education, design, and school administration, Minha is excited to amplify KCCEB’s impactful work and expand its audience.
+As a Korean immigrant, she

-voice.
-As a Korean immigrant, she deeply values the work of community-based organizations like KCCEB in helping under-resourced communities lead full empowered lives.
-In her work, she strives to amplify the voices of folks with lived experiences that are often unheard.
-Outside of work, Minha enjoys exploring BIPOC-owned vegan eateries in the Bay Area and caring for her two lionhead rabbits.
+deeply values the work of community-based organizations like KCCEB leading the way in helping under-resourced communities lead full and empowered lives.
+Outside of work, Minha enjoys exploring BIPOC-owned vegan eateries in the Bay Area and caring for her three recue rabbits.

 Catt Olazabal